dinhtai0401/qvik-news-backend/README.md

 - NodeJS/Typescript as programming language
 - Express as web framework
-- Prisma as ORM for database abstraction & SQL dialect agnostic usage
+- Prisma as ORM for database abstraction
 - SQLite as in memory database for persistence layer

 ## Local development